provenance-io/provenance-docs/docs/quick-start/wallet-and-hash.md

 2. Shows you what assets your hold in your account.
 3. Allows you to perform actions with your account, like transferring funds or signing (approving) blockchain transactions.
 :::

+For developers building software on Provenance Blockchain, you'll need to consider your strategy for key management.

 ![Hash](/img/hashtransparent.svg)